hatchedlabs/sane-icons/README.md

 # Sane icons

-# What is this

-This is a branch off of the good work done by the feather icons team.
+This is a useful layer between the feather-icons library and your implementation.

-It aims to achieve three additional goals:
+It aims to achieve three goals that feather-icons does not:
   - **Extensibility**
     - Can add custom icons
     - Can overwrite default icons with custom ones